zefr0x/cys403_project/README.md

 > [!WARNING]
 > This repository/project is a university project created solely to satisfy
 > course requirements.
 It neither had security auditing nor intended to be
+> secure and neither had high quality standards nor intended to be maintained or
+> used in any production environment.
+If you are (for whatever reason)
-> secure and is not maintained.
-If you are interested in the project, it's free
-> software under the GPL-3.0 license.
+> interested in this project, it's free software under the GPL-3.0 license.

 <div align = center>